Nabela Noor

-Nabela Noor (born August 4, 1991) is an American entrepreneur and online influencer.
-Noor is known for her YouTube channel where she shares make-up tutorials, product reviews on cosmetics, and vlogs about beauty and her life as a Muslim-American woman.
+Nabela Noor Martin (née Mohamed) born August 4, 1991) is an American businesswoman and social media personality.
+Noor is known for her YouTube channel where she shares make-up tutorials, product reviews on cosmetics, and vlogs about beauty.

 Early life

-She was born on August 4, 1991, in New York, United States to Bangladeshi immigrant parents.
-Nabela Mohamed completed high school at the age of 16.
-She then attended a community college before transferring to Pennsylvania State University where she earned a degree in sociology.
+Mohamed was born on August 4, 1991, in New York, United States to Bangladeshi immigrant parents Zeba and Rana Mohamed.
+She completed high school at the age of 16, before attending a community college.
+She then transferred to Pennsylvania State University and acquired a degree in sociology.

 Career

-Nabela Noor started her YouTube channel in 2013 when she felt a lack of diversity and representation of plus-size people in the mainstream media and beauty industry.
+Mohamed started her YouTube channel in 2013 when she felt a lack of diversity and representation of plus-size people in the mainstream media and beauty industry.
 The content in her channel surrounds topics such as beauty, self-care, fashion, lifestyle, cooking, and homemaking.
 She produces a TikTok series called Pocket of Peace, that focuses on celebrating little moments.
 Through her content across various social platforms, she advocates for ideas such as self-love, acceptance and self-care.

-In a video posted to Instagram on December 31, 2017, Noor used contouring cream to write derogatory words such as "pig" and "ugly" on her face.
+In a video posted to Instagram on December 31, 2017, Mohamed used contouring cream to write derogatory words such as "pig" and "ugly" on her face.
 The video was intended as a response to societal labels and served as a statement promoting her personal message of self-love and empowerment.

 In 2021, she launched PÜR xo Nabela, a collaboration with cosmetic brand PÜR.

+Personal life

+Mohamed met Seth Martin in college during her senior year, where they worked at the York Mall together.
+Mohamed and Seth married in 2015 and currently reside in York, Pennsylvania.
+Mohamed became pregnant in June 2021 but had a miscarriage at six weeks pregnant.
+They later had a daughter named Amalia Rana, and a second daughter soon after, named Aveena.

 In August 2024, Noor spoke at the 2024 Democratic National Convention, endorsing Vice President Kamala Harris for president.
-Although, having received backlash, she later condemned the Democratic Party.

 She is known as an activist and her pro-Palestine stance.

-Personal life

-Nabela Noor, born Nabela Mohamed, is the daughter of immigrant Bangladeshi parents Zeba Mohamed and Rana Mohamed.
-Noor met Seth Martin in college during her senior year, where they worked at the York Mall together.
-They dated until she got approval from her parents to marry, after fighting to arrange for a divorce from her first husband, who resided in Bangladesh awaiting his spousal visa approval.
-Nabela and Seth married in 2015 and reside in York, Pennsylvania.
-They started trying for a baby soon after getting married.
-She became pregnant in June 2021 but had a miscarriage at just six weeks pregnant.
-They later had a daughter named Amalia Rana, and a second daughter soon after, named Aveena.